Jack Yates HS basketball star Malon Garner is this week’s Class Act

 “I started playing basketball in elementary, the only girl on the Lockhart basketball team," Malon said.
 "It started from there, and as I got older, I fell more in love with it.”

-Now a senior at Jack Yates High School, Malon is a student athlete others look up to.“
+Now a senior at Jack Yates High School, Malon is a student athlete others look up to.

 "She might be one of the best leaders that we’ve ever had here as far as being a player and a student.
 She’s the number one ranked classroom student and is also the team captain,” Jack Yates High School's Head Girl's Basketball Coach Patrick Augbon said.